AlibabaCloudDocs/arms/intl.en-US/Prometheus Service/Get started with Prometheus Service.md

     **Note:** By default, **Enable Prometheus Monitoring** is selected when you create a cluster.

-    After the cluster is created, the system automatically configures ARMS Prometheus monitoring.
+    After the cluster is created, the system automatically configures ARMS Prometheus.

-**Enable the feature on the Prometheus Monitoring page in the ACK console.**
+**Enable ARMS Prometheus on the Prometheus Monitoring page in the ACK console.**

-1. Log on to the [Container Service for Kubernetes \(ACK\) console](https://cs.console.aliyun.com).
+1. Log on to the [ACK console](https://cs.console.aliyun.com).

-2. In the left-side navigation pane, click **Clusters**.
+2. In the left-side navigation pane of the ACK console, click **Clusters**.

-3. On the Clusters page, find the cluster that you want to manage and click **Details** in the **Actions** column.
+3. On the Clusters page, find the cluster that you want to manage and click the name of the cluster, or click **Details** in the **Actions** column.
+The details page of the cluster appears.

 4. In the left-side navigation pane of the cluster management page, choose **Operations** \> **Prometheus Monitoring**.